 Basically, the higher the TOG, the warmer the product will be.
-In Australia, you’ll commonly find TOG ratings between 0.2 up to 3.5, with sleeping bags rated at the lower end of the scale generally best suited for the warmer summer months, while at the other end of the scale the higher TOG products are recommended for winter use.
+In Australia, you’ll commonly find TOG ratings between 0.2 up to 3.5.
+Sleeping bags rated at the lower end of the scale are generally best suited for the warmer summer months.
+At the other end of the scale the higher TOG products are recommended for winter use or cooler climates.

 When choosing a sleeping bag and trying to decide which TOG is right for you, you’ll also need to consider the temperature of the room the baby will be sleeping in and clothing they will be wearing.